tlverse/tlverse-handbook/07-tmle3.md

    recurrent ischemic stroke.
 Even though the missingness mechanism on $Y$,
    $\Delta$, does not need to be specified in the node list, it does still need to be accounted for in the TMLE.
 In other words, for this estimation problem,
-   $\Delta$ is a relevant factor of the likelihood in addition to $Q$, $g$.
+   $\Delta$ is a relevant factor of the likelihood.
+Thus, when defining the list of `sl3` learners for each likelihood factor, be sure to include a list of learners for estimation of $\Delta$, say `sl_Delta`, and specify this in the learner list, like so
-   Thus, when defining the list of `sl3` learners for each likelihood factor, be sure to include a list of learners for estimation of $\Delta$, say `sl_Delta`, and specify something like `learner_list <- list(A = sl_A, delta_Y = sl_Delta, Y = sl_Y)`.
+   `learner_list <- list(A = sl_A, delta_Y = sl_Delta, Y = sl_Y)`.
 2. Recall that this RCT was conducted internationally.
 Suposse there is concern that the dose of asprin may have varied across geographical regions, and an